 Microalgal cells exposed to high levels of CO2 showed increased capability toward biomass production in previous experimental results and also the expressions of the gene transcripts for CAHs such as CAH1, CAH4, CAH5 and LCI1 were increased in low CO2 concentrations.
 Microalgae have various advanced modes of CCMs to alleviate RuBisCO and arrest atmospheric CO2 in a broad range.
 But one common expression in these mechanisms is the crucial act of the numerous uniquely confined intra and extracellular carbonic anhydrases (162).
 The specific gene CAH3 codes for the protein/metalloenzyme 'Carbonic Anhydrase' whose function is the reversible hydration of CO2.
 CAH3 has two major physiological functions.
-One is that, it is a perfect entity for sequestration.
-In microalgae the environmental level of the CA that formulates the acquired bicarbonate into CO2 for further fixation.
+One is that, it is a perfect entity for for further fixation.
 And the other being is the ability to